Below you can find a complete list of Dominican animals. We currently track 182 animals in Dominican Republic and are adding more every day!

 - The Hispaniolan Solenodon, a nocturnal burrowing shrewlike mammal.

 - 2 species of manatees, the West Indian Manatee or North American Manatee (Trichechus manatus) and the subspecies the Antillean Manatee or Marine Cow (Trichechus manatus), a unique species in the Caribbean.

 - The Puerto Rican Nightjar or Puerto Rican Whip-poor-will (Antrostomus noctitherus)

-Among the extinct wildlife in the Dominican Republic are 3 species of bats that went extinct or were extirpated: One in the genus Pteronotus, Mormoops megalophylla, and Lasiurus intermedius.
-The Puerto Rican Hutia (Isolobodon portoricensis) which was introduced to Puerto Rico from Hispaniola is completely extinct.
-Raccoons, namely common raccoons (Procyon lotor) are mammals that were introduced and extirpated.
+Among the extinct wildlife in the Dominican Republic are 3 species of bats that are now extinct or were extirpated: One in the genus Pteronotus, Mormoops megalophylla, and Lasiurus intermedius.
+The Puerto Rican Hutia (Isolobodon portoricensis), introduced to Puerto Rico from Hispaniola, is completely extinct.
+Raccoons, namely common raccoons (Procyon lotor) are mammals non-native and eradicated.
 Eight species of the 20 mammals are extinct.